-One of the joys of parenthood is letting your pack loose outside to run off some steam and build an appreciation for the great outdoors.
-But—as with any aspect of parenting—you need to be prepared, and that means properly outfitting your little ones in the gear they need to be safe and comfortable throughout their adventures.
+One of the joys of parenthood is letting your pack loose outside to build an appreciation for the great outdoors.
+However, as with any aspect of parenting – you need to be prepared, and that means properly outfitting your little ones in the gear they need throughout their adventures.

 Our Top Picks

 |Product||Available Sizes||Sole Material||Upper Material||Price|

 |Hi-Tec Renegade Trail WP||11M - 13M||MDT carbon rubber outsole, compression molded EVA midsole||Nylon mesh upper, suede leather||Check price on Amazon|

 |KEEN Alamosa WP||6M - 13M||EVA midsole, non-marking rubber outsole||Leather and nylon mesh uppers||Check price on Amazon|

 |Nevados Cire||7M - 12M||Cushioned EVA midsole, rubber outsole||Waterproof leather and nylon mesh upper||Check price on Amazon|

 |Timberland Pawtuckaway||4M - 13.5M||Cushioned EVA midsole, rubber outsole||Waterproof full-grain leather upper, lined with climate control mesh||Check price on Amazon|

 |Hi-Tec Nepal Junior||3M - 13M||Molded rubber outsole, compression molded midsole||Suede and synthetic upper||Check price on Amazon|